xingY97/poetry_reverse/README.md

 1. String manipulation and formatting
 1. Apply the random module to your programs
 1. Make connections to fields outside of CS

-## Schedule

-From the day this project is assigned, you will have approximately **1 week** to complete this project.
-A sample daily outline is provided to assist you in planning your project.

-**Important note:** “Day 01” refers to the first calendar day of the project being assigned, and subsequent days will follow this reference:

-- Day 01: Project assigned, read the project spec, ask any clarifying questions you may have, begin designing how you would implement the project, set up your repo
-- Day 03: Build lines_printed_backwards() function
-- Day 05: Build lines_printed_random() function
-- Day 06: Build a rearrange function of your choice
-- Day 07: Fix any remaining bugs, make sure your code has helpful comments, and submit the project!

 ## Requirements